WAP-Industries/family-friendly-website-scraper/README.md

 ### Installation and Usage
 1. Download and extract this repository
 2. `cd` to the root directory of the extracted folder
-3. Run `python main.py --help` in your terminal for a guide on scraping configurations
+3. Run `python main.py --help` in your terminal for a guide on search configurations